Vishwa-Karthik/fuzzy_bolt/README.md

 **Web support?**
 *I've added fallback mechanism to use search locally without the help of Isolate mechanism since Flutter web do not support Isolates...*

+### Note on `streamSearch` Stability

+The `onError` callback in `streamSearch` is designed to handle errors gracefully.
+However, in certain edge cases (e.g., invalid datasets or rapidly changing queries), the behavior may be inconsistent.
+It is recommended to test thoroughly for your specific use case and handle errors at the application level if needed.

 ## Running Tests